 When net family assets exceed \$50,000 (adjusted annually by HUD), the PHA may not rely on self-certification.
 If actual returns can be calculated, the PHA must include actual income from the asset on the Form HUD-50058 (for example, a savings account or CD where the rate of return is known).
 If actual returns cannot be calculated, the PHA must calculate imputed returns using the HUD-determined passbook rate (for example, real property or a non-necessary item of personal property such as a recreational boat).
+Imputed income is calculated by multiplying the net cash value of the asset, (found by deducting reasonable costs that would be incurred in disposing of the asset from the market value), by the HUD-published passbook rate.
 If the PHA can compute actual income from some but not all assets, the PHA must compute actual returns where possible and use the HUD-determined passbook rate for assets where actual income cannot be calculated [24 CFR 5.609(a)(2)].